Narotam-Mishra/nextjs-14_learning_new/ReadMe.txt

 # For redirection we will make use of 'redirect' function from 'next/navigation'

 # Status code 307 is used for redirection.

+## Lec 41 - Headers in Route Handlers (6:30)

+# HTTP headers represent the metadata associated with an API request and response.
+This metadata can be classified into two categories :-
+1).
+Request Headers :- These are sent by the client, such as a web browser, to the server.
+They contain essential information about the request, which helps the server to understand and process it correctly.
+For example :-
+==>  'User-Agent' - It identifies the browser and Operating system to the server.
+It is often used for browser specific content rendering and analytics
+==> 'Accept' - It indicates the content types like text, video or image formats that the client can process.
+It enables the server to deliver the resource in a format suitable for the client.
+==> 'Authorization' - This header used by the client to authenticate itself to the server.

+2).
+Response Headers :- These are sent back from the server to the client.
+They provide information about the server and the data being sent in the response.
+For example :-
+==> 'Content-Type' - This header indicates the media type of the response.
+It tells the client what the data type of the returned content is, such as text/html for HTML documents, application/json for JSON data etc.

+# When we define route handlers in Next.js, it is important how to read request headers and send back response headers.

+# By default the request has two headers - Accept & User-Agent.

+Q. How do we read these headers in route handler?
+# There are two ways :-
+1). request parameter
+2). headers function - we can also choose to use headers function that Next.js provide.

+# How to set outgoing headers

+# headers returned from headers() method are read only , to set headers we need to return a new response with the new headers

+# To set headers we need to return a new response with new headers.Using request-response headers we can apply any logic we want to within the route handler